chaudum/j2y/README.rst

 j2y - A Jinja2 Template CLI
 ===========================

-Render Jinja2 templates on the command line using a YAML file as input for the render context.
+Render Jinja2 templates on the command line using a YAML_, JSON_ or HCL_ file as input for the render context.

 Installation
 ------------